aplteam/Tester2/docs/Tester2-Reference.md

-RunThese 'Grp*'          ⍝ All groups starting with "Grp" RunThese 'Grp1,Grp2'     ⍝ Two specific groups RunThese 'Grp*,Misc_1'   ⍝ All groups starting with "Grp" & one specific test case
+RunThese 'Grp*'          ⍝ All groups starting with "Grp" RunThese 'Grp1,Grp2'     ⍝ Two specific groups RunThese 'Grp*,Misc_1'   ⍝ All groups starting with "Grp" & one specific test case RunThese 'G*,~GP'        ⍝ Everything that starts with "G" except "GP"
 ```

 ### Custom symbolic names

-Although there are quite a number of symbolic names available to give feedback for many foreseeable problems (like a test that can run only on a certain platform,), there will always be circumstances that cannot be foreseen.
+Although there are quite a number of symbolic names available to give feedback for many foreseeable problems (see [Symbolic names](#) for details), there will always be circumstances that cannot be foreseen.
 Therefore `Tester2` allows you to define up to 9 custom symbolic names.

 They are named from `custom_1` to `custom_9`.
 They are initialised with `''`.
 In order to use one you must assign a simple character vector.
 This character vector is shown in the "Result" column of the GUI etc.